Donders-Institute/data-streamer/README.md

 # Streamer for lab dataflow

-This package implements a data streamer service allowing user/service on a scanner console to trigger an automatic dataflow to the project storage and RDM collections.
+This package implements a data streamer service allowing an automatic dataflow from the scanner consoles to the project storage and RDM collections.

-It is firstly implemented for the MRI and MEG labs at DCCN.
+It is currently implemented for the MRI and MEG labs at the DCCN.
+The TG is now also working on an implementation of a standard dataflow for the other labs and data types (e.g. behavior, eye tracking, etc.).

+Most of the documentation that you find below is for system administrators rather than for researchers.

 ## Introduction